 Whether you are seeking representation in a tribal divorce, family law or juvenile legal matter, we are prepared to help you in any way possible.
 We have a unique understanding of the issues facing Native Americans and the expanding reach of tribal courts in Minnesota.

 The tribal courts to which our attorneys are currently admitted are:

-Walling, Berg & Debele, P.A. is committed to providing all resources available to our clients.
+Berg, Debele, DeSmidt & Rabuse, P.A. is committed to providing all resources available to our clients.
 Our High Conflict Resolution Resources Center provides information and resources specific to the needs of families struggling with divorce, custody issues, parenting time and responsibility issues and child development and mental health services.